Fellowships & Grants

 - the materials that will be used, the importance of Washington-area resources, and the need for residency at the Center;

-- the relevance of the project to contemporary policy issues. (essential to include;) and
+- the relevance of the project to contemporary policy issues; and

-- the relevance of the project to the programmatic goals of the Center (essential to include).
+- the relevance of the project to the programmatic goals of the Center.

 Two letters of reference must be submitted online by October 9 or postmarked by October 1.
 If you are submitting online, please ensure that you submit the correct email address for your referees.
 It is your responsibility to ensure that we receive your references letters.
 Applications missing reference letters will be considered incomplete.
 Your referees should be familiar with you and your work, and you should send them a copy of your project description so that they can comment specifically upon your proposed study, your qualifications for undertaking it, and how you and/or your work would contribute to the Center’s goal of bridging the gap between the world of learning and the world of public affairs.
 The letters should follow the guidelines for referees outlined in the Reference Letter Form.
 Reference letters must be written in English.
 Do not send letters written for another purpose, such as those for a job application.
 Applicants are strongly encouraged to follow up with their referees to confirm that they have sent their letters to the Center.
 To expedite the process, applicants are encouraged to include their reference letters with their application.